 Early on the day of Maundy the honest citizens of the ward of Bishopsgate stopped what they were doing and watched as 500 grim faced soldiers marched warily into London.
 The Tenebrae had begun the day before and Holy Week was at its height, this was a time of spiritual observance across the land.
 The solemn Maundy service had ended and the alters had been stripped down and covered over with twigs and branches.

-Intermittent, violent fighting that had punctuated life in England since 1455 and now the armies of England mustered again.
+Intermittent, violent, fighting that had punctuated life in England since 1455 and now the armies of England mustered again.
 The Earl of Warwick viewed King Edward IV’s infatuation with the family of his wife Elizabeth Woodville as perversive, and acting in the best interest of the Kingdom decided to overthrow him in favour of his younger brother the Duke of Clarence.
 In a deft campaign Warwick outmanoeuvred the dithering Edward and ended up locking him up in Warwick Castle, for his own protection, of course.
 To a Yorkist leader this was an empty gesture for Edward’s Father had done exactly the same thing to the Lancastrian King Henry VI.
 He did not stay a “guest” at Warwick long.
 Infighting and unrest led many Yorkist Lords to demand the King’s release, Warwick’s position then became untenable and Edward was given his liberty.
 A cold cordiality then grew between the former allies, the King and Kingmaker not unsurprisingly viewed each other from the corners of their eyes with deep suspicion.
-At the first schism Warwick rose again to try and put Clarence on the throne, but this time Edward was ready for him, and defeated his army in March at Losecoat Field, aswim amongst his enemies Warwick fled to France and made a deal with Louis XI to serve the Lancastrian Queen Margaret of Anjou and invaded England in October forcing Edward IV to similarly flee to Burgundy where his brother in law Charles the Bold gave him sanctuary.
-He did not stay long, in March 1471 he returned to England with an army, the Yorkist civil war was over and the Wars of Lancaster and York had resumed.
+At the first schism Warwick rose again to try and put Clarence on the throne, but this time Edward was ready for him, and defeated his army in March at Losecoat Field, aswim amongst his enemies Warwick fled to France and made a deal with Louis XI to serve the Lancastrian Queen Margaret of Anjou and invaded England in October forcing Edward this time, flee to Burgundy where his brother in law Charles the Bold gave him sanctuary.
+He did not overstay his welcome, in March 1471 he returned to England with an army, the Yorkist civil war was over and the Wars of Lancaster and York had resumed.

 Edward rode to St Paul’s and gave thanks before hurrying to the Bishop’s Palace where he met Henry VI.
-The old King, wizened and gaunt with a downturned eye and frown met Edward with a weak handshake and surrendered himself, a prisoner once more.
+The old King, wizened and gaunt with a downturned eye and a frown met Edward with a weak handshake and surrendered himself, a prisoner once more.
 He was wearied of life in general and would die in May.
-Edward then went to Westminster were a ceremony was held re-confirming him as king and were he was reunited with his wife Elizabeth who presented him with his 5 month old son, whom he had never seen, the boy king Edward V. At a stroke it seemed that all that had been lost was rebuilt stronger, Edward had returned, taken London and his crown and had a male heir to boot.
+Edward then went to Westminster were a ceremony was held re-confirming him as king and were he was reunited with his wife Elizabeth who presented him with his 5 month old son, whom he had never seen, the boy king Edward V. At a stroke it seemed that all that had been lost was rebuilt stronger, Edward had returned, taken both London and his crown back and had a male heir to boot.
 Now there was the small matter of Warwick.

 2nd Day, Good Friday 12th April 1471.